Xiaomi Redmi 5 Pros and Cons- Solid Reasons to Change your Mind

 Xiaomi with no-doubts is dominating the Indian Smartphone market with the well reputed and budget-friendly Redmi series.
 After the launch of Redmi Note 5 and Redmi note 5 Pro almost over a month ago, Xiaomi has introduced the Redmi 5 to the Indian market.
 Xiaomi has implemented few features like the 18:9 aspect ratio and Snapdragon 450 when compared to its predecessor – the Redmi 4.

-Xiaomi has always paid close attention to the value for the price and the Redmi 5 is no exception.
+The Company has always paid close attention to the value for the price and the Redmi 5 is no exception.
 It has followed up the trend of thin bezel screen and 18:9 aspect screen ratio.

 In the provided budget segment of the Redmi 5, the device faces competitors like the Redmi Note 5, Honor 9 Lite, Infinix Hot S3, Lenovo K8 Plus and a few other Smartphones.
 Below we have made a list of Pros and Cons which will help you in deciding whether Redmi 5 is the right phone for your money.

-Redmi 5: Pros and Cons [Highlights]
+Xiaomi Redmi 5: Pros and Cons [Highlights]

 - 5.7 inch FULL HD + display